micmejia/bible-dump/NKJV/Hebrews/Heb 11.md

 By faith Moses, when he became of age, refused to be called the son of Pharaoh's daughter,

 ###### 25
-choosing rather to suffer affliction with the people of God than to enjoy the [^g]passing pleasures of sin,
+choosing rather to suffer affliction with the people of God than to enjoy the passing pleasures of sin,

 ###### 26
-esteeming the [^h]reproach of Christ greater riches than the treasures [^i]in Egypt; for he looked to the reward.
+esteeming the reproach of Christ greater riches than the treasures in Egypt; for he looked to the reward.

 ###### 27
 By faith he forsook Egypt, not fearing the wrath of the king; for he endured as seeing Him who is invisible.